meshy/meshy.github.com/index.markdown

 # Hi.
 I'm Charlie Denton.

-I'm a python developer from Oxford, UK.
+I'm a senior developer at [incuna](http://incuna.com) in Oxford (UK) who recently graduated from Oxford Brookes University with a degree in Computer Science.

-I work with [django](http://djangoproject.com) at [incuna](http://incuna.com).
-I have a passion for linux, python, and free (as in speech) software.
+I primarily work with [django](http://djangoproject.com) in python but also enjoy playing with tornado, linux, and free (as in speech) software.

-If you're a django developer too, you might like to read about my "[Classy Class-Based Views](/ccbv/)" reference tool.
+Also a django developer?
+Read about "[Classy Class-Based Views](/ccbv/)".

 ## Me on other websites: